Accelerated first-order methods for a class of semidefinite programs

 \subsection{A strongly convex reformulation of \eqref{eq:primal_dual_SDP}}

-The following theorem states that if $\cU$ certifies strict complementarity, then $X^*$ is the unique minimizer of a strongly convex \emph{quadratic matrix minimax problem} (QMMP) that can be constructed from $\cU$. \begin{theorem} Suppose \eqref{eq:primal_dual_SDP} is a rank-$k$ exact QMP-like SDP and that $\cU$ certifies strict complementarity.
+The following theorem states that if $\cU$ certifies strict complementarity, then $X^*$ is the unique minimizer of a strongly convex \emph{quadratic matrix minimax problem} (QMMP) that can be constructed from $\cU$.
+This reformulation is inspired by a recent strongly convex reformulation of the GTRS \cite{wang2021implicit}. \begin{theorem} Suppose \eqref{eq:primal_dual_SDP} is a rank-$k$ exact QMP-like SDP and that $\cU$ certifies strict complementarity.
 Then, $X^*$ is the unique minimizer of the strongly convex QMMP

 Furthermore, $X^* = - A(\gamma^*)^{-1}B(\gamma^*)$ and $\Opt_{\eqref{eq:strong_convex_reform}}= \Opt_{\eqref{eq:primal_dual_SDP}}$. \end{theorem} \begin{proof}